timconseevable/liftoff-assignments/P2-Project_Outline/README.md

 ### Features
 * **User Account:** Users will be able to create an account to contain all of their information.

-* **Email confirmation:** A confirmation email will be sent with a link to confirm account.

-* **User login/profile:** User information will only be accessible by signing into their account with the correct email and password.
+A confirmation email will be sent with a link to confirm account.
+User information will only be accessible by signing into their account with the correct email and password.

 * **Tip/Income Entry:** Each tip entry will contain fields for date/time of entry, order number, customer name, customer address, order total, tip amount, tip type (cash or credit).